IBM/storage-fusion/backup-restore/recipes/elastic-search/image-based/readme.md

-# Elastic Search Image based Backup and Restore
+# ElasticSearch Image based Backup and Restore

 ## Preparation for Backup & Restore